THEME-

 POINTS OF VIEW

-on Baker, Chris Boot, Le Point du Jour (David Barriet, David Benassayag, Béatrice Didier), Sam Stourdzé and Artur Walther, and the selection of fifteen exhibitions they have suggested for this tenth edition is of the highest quality.
+The five nominators of the 2011 Discovery Award have all recently been appointed to crucial positions of importance at leading international institut.
+They represent the new generation of curators, publishers and collectors.
+They are Simon Baker, Chris Boot, Le Point du Jour (David Barriet, David Benassayag, Béatrice Didier), Sam Stourdzé and Artur Walther, and the selection of fifteen exhibitions they have suggested for this tenth edition is of the highest quality.
 The Discovery Award was the idea of the Rencontres in 2002 and was immediately supported by the LUMA Foundation.
 It has been the occasion of invitations to Arles for more than fifty nominators over the years and their extremely varied selections demonstrate just how wide the field of photography has become.
 It is very clear, looking at the exhibition of prize-winning artists, that, though they were often encountered at Arles when they were on their way up, they have all achieved considerable fame.
 One of them, Wang Qingsong, prizewinner in 2006, is representative of the great movement in Chinese photography that has been very present at Arles in recent years.
 The performance-fresco he is exhibiting is 42 metres (138 ft) long.

 The Rencontres programme is studded with many other exhibitions, projections, seminars, discussions and courses and, as always at Arles, it is enriched by all the parallel initiatives that crop up.
 The very beautiful Foam Museum in Amsterdam celebrates its tenth anniversary with the question: What’s next?